jjg/rain-psp/journal.md

 Of course, the rows and columns need to be in hex just like the keycodes!
 Columns 10 and 11 converted to 0a and 0b and now `lsinput` shows the keyboard again.  ...however now it is spitting out letters like crazy (in particular the letter `p`).
 This might just be because I haven't wired-up the rest of the GPIO's, but it could also be related to a conflict with something else using some of the GPIO pins I picked...

 Either way the next step is to power things down and start wiring-up the rest of the keyboard.

+## 11202021

+Tried connecting all the keyboard lines today.
+Results are mixed.

+For the second, third and forth rows, everything works up to the fifth column (F, V, lower).
+The first row doesn't work at all, and beyond the fifth column, pressing any key results in all of the rest of the keys in that row getting registered.

+hjk
+.

+The command `input-events 0` shows the real values of the key scanning result (as opposed to what is displayed on the screen).

+This is all very weird.
+I don't know if it's a problem with the overlay, the wiring, the matrix or the GPIO pins I selected.
+The possibilities are varied enough that I'm not exactly sure where to begin...